DiscoverMe-Team/DiscoverMe-API/Readme.md

 4. **Set Up the Database**

-   - If you're using SQLite (default), no additional setup is required.
-   - For PostgreSQL or another database, modify the `DATABASES` setting in `settings.py`.
+   - We're using SQLite for local developement, leave the PSQL databse integration to me!

 5. **Run Migrations**

-   To set up the initial database schema, run:
+   Before running, you will need to set up the initial database schema for your db file, run:

    ```
    python manage.py makemigrations